lukemunsch/promo-sales-review/README.md

 The second and all further runs of the programme will display the same information but will show the managers up to date information regarding performance.

+There will be some updates to the spreadsheets that will then allow further analysis to be displayed to the manager

 ## Features

 Language used for the Promotional Sales Review System is Python only.

-There are also external files to import data; a Google Form to input individual sales data and a Google Sheet spreadsheet for storing/retrieving the data to/from
+There are also external files to import data; a Google Form to input individual sales data and a Google Sheet spreadsheet for storing/retrieving the data to/from.

-### Style Choices

-### Favicon
+Therminal will then read the information from the sales page and will also update the total sales amount for items sold and advisor sales to separate sheets in the Google Spreadsheet.

-### terminal
+### Terminal

+The terminal will complete a series of calulations based on the sales that have been input from the Google Form.

 ## Implementation